 Data Analytics II is an advanced course focusing on expanding students' skills and knowledge in the field of data analytics.
-Building upon the foundational concepts I, this course from Data Analytics techniques emphasizes advanced methodologies for extracting actionable insights from complex datasets.
+Building upon the foundational concepts from Data Analytics I, this course emphasizes advanced techniques methodologies for extracting actionable insights from complex datasets.
 Students will learn to apply sophisticated statistical analysis, machine learning algorithms, and data visualization techniques to solve realworld problems and make informed decisions across various domains.